kelveny/tunnel/README.md

 # Reverse TCP tunnel
-For TCP-based services that do not have inbound end point, `Reverse TCP Tunnel` allows us to build a reverse TCP tunnel to open in bound access from a public end point.
+`Reverse TCP Tunnel` allows us to build a reverse TCP tunnel to open inbound access via a public end point.
 It virutally extends the TCP listening port to a remote machine in which a `Reverse TCP Tunnel` listener is running.

-We use a simple signaling protocol for tunnel establishment and connection multiplexing.
+We use a simple signaling protocol for tunnel establishment and data traffic multiplexing.
+It is mainly for concept validation and personal exercises.

 ## Tunnel listener
-Tunnel listener runs in a public end point, when it receives a `ListenRequest` from service that needs tunnelled inbound access, it opens a dynamic TCP port at public interface and multiplexes traffic between service client and the service provider.
+Tunnel listener runs in a public end point, when it receives a `ListenRequest` from service that needs tunnelized inbound access, it opens a dynamic TCP port at public interface and multiplexes traffic between service client and the service provider.

 Example command to launch tunnel listener
 ```bash